cocotb/cocotb/docs/source/quickstart.rst

 ****************
 Quickstart Guide
 ****************
 This guide describe some minimal cocotb testcase examples, with instructions for running simulations, and steps to view the generated waveforms.
-For a thorough explanation about the cooctb testbench concepts used in this quickstart guide, refer to the :ref:`writing_tbs` page.
+For a thorough explanation about the cocotb testbench concepts used in this quickstart guide, refer to the :ref:`writing_tbs` page.

 Prerequisites
 =============